monhacks/crystalboard/docs/usage/index.md

-This documentation covers a mix of topics that cover aspects ranging from how to use specific data structures to design your game, to the overview and code references of the internal workings of features, to gameplay design concepts.
+This documentation covers a mix of topics that include aspects ranging from how to use specific data structures to design your game, to the overview and code references of the internal workings of features, to gameplay design concepts.
 It explains the basics to begin using pokecrystal-board.

 - [Level selection menu](#level-selection-menu)
 - [Overworld](#overworld)